 All Articles

-00:00:01 Speaker 1: Welcome to the Wired to Hunt Foundations podcast, your guide to the fundamentals of better deer hunting, presented by first Light, creating proven versatile hunting apparel for the stand, saddle or blind.
+00:00:01 Speaker 1: Welcome to the Wired to Hunt Foundations podcast, your guide to the fundamentals of better deer hunting, presented by First Light, creating proven versatile hunting apparel for the stand, saddle or blind.
 First Light Go Farther, Stay Longer, and now your host Tony Peterson.
-00:00:20 Speaker 2: Hey everyone, welcome to the Wired to Hunt Foundations podcast.
-I’m your host, Tony Peterson, and this week I’m talking about giving ourselves a reality check when it comes to deer hunting in big box and how that might not always make us better deer hunters, but it certainly will…
+00:00:20 Speaker 2: Hey everyone, welcome to the wire to Hunt Foundation’s podcast.
+I’m your host Tony Peterson, and it’s Turkey Week here at mediater so I’m talking long beards today, but more specifically, just how to hunt this spring, whether you’re dealing with beach weather or conditions.
+It’ll make you want to…